misiektoja/instagram_monitor/docs/anti-detection.md

 * Circuit breaker: Instagram acted against session account your_account (challenge).
 Stopping all Instagram requests for this account
 ```

-Clear the challenge in your browser first, then resume:
+The second line of that message names the fix for the failure it recorded: clear the challenge in a browser, re-import an expired session or restore access to the safety ledger.
+Do that first, then resume:

 ```
 instagram_monitor --clear-breaker